-Questions to Ask Your Agent about Renters Insurance
+Questions to Ask Your Agent About Renters Insurance

-What is renters liability insurance?
 You know now that renters insurance helps financially protect you against losses to your own personal property, but there’s a part of your renters insurance policy that is lesser known: liability coverage.

 Liability coverage is a part of your renters policy that helps cover the costs due to accidental bodily injury and property damage of others.
 It also will help cover the cost of lawsuit expenses should something happen in your apartment.